Discrete stress-energy tensor in the loop O(n) model: Correlation functions via fermions in continuum

 To derive the first expansion, note that~$\freg(w,w)=0$ since~$\f(w,z)= -\f(z,w)$ for all~$w,z$.
 Therefore, our definition of~$\CorrO{T(w)}$ yields

 for some~$c_2(w)$.
 Using the symmetry~$\f(w,z)=-\f(z,w)$ once again, one easily arrives at

 which gives the result. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:OPE}] Recall that the two-point functions~$\CorrO{T(w)T(w')}$ and~$\CorrO{T(w)\varepsilon(a)}$ are given by Definition~\ref{def:TT-and-Te-correlations}.
 Thus, one can use the expansions provided by Lemma~\ref{lemma:second-coeff} to compute the singular parts of these functions as~$w'\to w$ and~$w\to a$, respectively.
-In particular, the asymptotics
+In particular, straightforward computations based on the asymptotics

 lead to~(\ref{eq_OPE_TT}) and simpler computations give~(\ref{eq_OPE_Te}).
 To prove the last asymptotics~(\ref{eq_OPE_Ts}), note that Definition~\ref{def:Tsigma-correlation} and the Cauchy residue theorem imply the equality